2024 // Artist statement

 Miranda Holmes (b.
 1994) is an artist currently living in Columbus, Ohio.

-Research for my work includes mining my own experiences of intimacy and solitude as well as reading works by others.
-Physicist and feminist, Karen Baras’ work – which considers matter not as discreet entities but as a series of “intra-actions” between atoms continually clinging to and releasing one another – has influenced how I paint edges: buzzing and active.
+Research for my work includes mining my own experiences of care and conflict as well as engaging with critical theory.
+Physicist and feminist, Karen Barad’s work – which considers matter not as discreet entities but as a series of “intra-actions” between atoms continually clinging to and releasing one another – has influenced how I paint edges: buzzing and active.
 If at a cellular level we are no different from one another and from the space around us, our identities are thus always moving as we meet new matter.
+Yet, my work does not erase difference altogether.
+Queer feminist theory continues to influence my work: Maggie Nelson, Sara Ahmed, and others who put shape to difference while opening avenues for togetherness are guiding voices in my studio.
 My practice aims to bridge representation and identity-based work with abstraction and wonder.

 2022 // Thoughts: Observation / Absorption